FREE MENTAL HEALTH ASSESSMENT. start here

 Obviously, this puts you in a difficult situation, which brings us back to the question of the lesser of two evils.
 It’s a tough decision to make, and the most important thing in your decision-making process may be discussing certain individual x-factors about your own unique needs to make the right determination.

 There are mothers who should stop using Prozac; there are mothers who shouldn’t let untreated depression happen.
 There are probably many in between who will have to make tough choices about using antidepressants during pregnancy and during breastfeeding.
-Which mother you should be requires more information.
+Ultimately, it's a decision that should be made with the guidance of your healthcare provider.

 While the research is still unclear about Prozac and breastfeeding, the guidance is a little clearer: it’s not recommended and carries a Category C rating from the FDA.